 Simple answer: expectations to continually produce and deliver fresh ideas take a serious mental, emotional, and physical toll on those who create for a living.
 Filling blank spaces with rich content under pressure for a living is tough work!
-Sometimes we run out of fuel, get stuck, or get in our own way as we are progressing through the creative process, day after day, month after month, year after year.
+Sometimes we run out of fuel, get stuck, or get in our own way as we progress through the creative process, day after day, month after month, year after year.
 Performance pressure is a widely accepted term in the world of sport and even the performing arts arenas of dance and theater, but it doesn’t just exist in those areas alone.
 It extends into any domain in which someone is responsible for producing a successful outcome under scrutiny or evaluation.

-So, fueling our creative tank through learning to manage energy and attention resources effectively, implementing consistent self-care practices, etc…all become vital components of sustainable creative practice.
+Fueling our creative tank through learning to manage energy and attention resources effectively, implementing consistent self-care practices, etc…all become vital components of sustainable creative practice.
 Performing at a high level as a creative professional does not happen in a vacuum—like simply following a playbook does not guarantee success for an athlete, only adhering to a project brief does not guarantee success for a creative practitioner.
 Additionally, creative performance often happens, like in many other performance realms, within a group of other professionals.
 This presents unique, dynamic challenges in the work environment as working together toward tasks and goals will at times inevitably lead to conflict and disagreement.

 Why is it important?

 We strongly feel it’s time to formally acknowledge the performance needs of creative practitioners as whole people, as human beings who are as affected by the process of creating as they are by the outcomes they produce.
 We believe mental, emotional, and physical challenges/setbacks that come as a result of any creative profession should be freely discussed in a safe space without fear of judgment.
-Frederick Douglass nailed it when he said (although we’d like to modify this quote to be gender inclusive): “A man is worked upon by what they work on” (quote modified to be gender inclusive).
+Frederick Douglass nailed it when he said : “A person is worked upon by what they work on” (quote modified to be gender inclusive).
 We understand that contrary to popular belief, creativity is not always a luxurious or carefree endeavor.
 Mental fatigue and creative burnout are no joke—these are powerful, quality-of-life altering forces the require targeted strategies to be effectively managed.

 Who is it good for?